 Best cheap pizza in NYC

-Don’t let the crowds deter you—the line moves quickly at this iconic, standing-room-only pizza joint.
+Don’t let the crowds deter you—the line moves quickly at this iconic, standing-room-only pizza joint (where it's not uncommon to have a celebrity sighting).
 A plain Neapolitan-style slice will only run you $3.21, but take it from us and throw another buck toward the Spicy Spring square slice, a thick and doughy Sicilian-style crust topped with Fra Diavolo sauce, spicy pepperoni and gooey mozzarella ($4.52).

 Proud to be the first pizzeria in Brooklyn to offer coal-oven pizza by the slice, Table 87 takes its toppings just as seriously as its crackly, coal-fired crust.
-Case in point: the seasonal veggie square slice.
-A feast for the eyes, each Sicilian-style square is adorned with vibrant bursts of purple and yellow cauliflower, slivers of silky roasted red peppers and eggplant, and fresh basil plucked straight from the stem.
-The extra large slice rings in at just $4, so you might as well treat yourself to a cold Peroni to boot.
+You may have even seen them on Shark Tank pitching their individual slices packaged and sold for the freezer section of your local grocery store.
+The extra large slice rings up at just $4, so you might as well treat yourself to a cold Peroni (or two) to boot.

 If you’re going to pay for artisanal pizza, it’s best served fresh: Here, piping-hot plain cheese slices will set you back $3.25, a whole dollar cheaper than Artichoke.
 Drop down another $3.75 to try a leopard-spotted white slice jazzed up with caramelized onions and sesame seeds, and wash it down with a Mexican Coke.